-Submitted by Advanced Women’s Healthcare
+Submitted by Dele Ogunleye, MD, Advanced Women’s Healthcare

 Some women begin experiencing menopausal symptoms as young as the mid-thirties, while others may be closer to 50.
 The years leading up to menopause, which is defined as going 12 consecutive months without a period, is often called peri-menopause or the menopausal transition.
 Because symptoms usually come on very gradually, women often don’t recognize the symptoms or realize that they are connected.

 Previous articles have discussed different ways to alleviate the discomfort of menopausal symptoms such as hot flashes, night sweats, vaginal dryness, mood swings, and fatigue.
-Menopausal Hormone Therapy (MHT), which we discussed last month, is one option for women whose symptoms are interfering with their everyday activities.
+Menopausal hormone therapy (MHT), which we discussed last month, is one option for women whose symptoms are interfering with their everyday activities.
 However, MHT has some risks and side effects that women need to carefully consider to determine if this is the right approach for them.

-Some women believe that they are not at risk for serious side effects from menopausal hormone therapy because they use “natural hormones” to treat hot flashes and night sweats.
+Some women believe that they are not at risk for serious side effects from menopausal hormone therapy because they use “natural” hormones to treat hot flashes and night sweats.
 However, there is very little reliable scientific information from high-quality clinical trials about the safety of “natural” or compounded hormones, how well they control the symptoms of menopause, and whether they are as good or better to use than FDA-approved estrogens, progesterone, and progestins.

 Some drug companies also make estrogens and progesterone from plants like soy and yams.
 Some of these are also chemically identical to the hormones made by your body.
 These other forms of MHT are available by prescription.
 These estrogens and progesterone made by drug companies are regulated and approved by the FDA.

 Many women wonder if a dietary supplement, such as soy, black cohosh, or wild yam, can help relieve hot flashes instead of using menopausal hormone therapy.
-While dietary supplements may seem safe because they are purchased over-the-counter, come from plants, and are “natural,” the truth is we don’t know enough about these supplements to know whether they are indeed safe and if they have any effect on easing menopausal symptoms.
+While dietary supplements may seem safe because they are purchased over-the-counter, come from plants and are “natural,” the truth is we don’t know enough about these supplements to know whether they are indeed safe and if they have any effect on easing menopausal symptoms.
 Plants like soy contain estrogen-like substances called phytoestrogens.
 Currently, we don’t know whether phytoestrogens carry the same benefits and risks as prescription estrogens, some of which are made from plants like soy.
 Some herbal substances can have very serious side effects, like liver damage, and some supplements can change how other medicines work by increasing or weakening their effect.
-Some just don’t work as they claim.
+And some just don’t work as they claim.
 Learn as much as you can about a dietary supplement before trying it and talk to your doctor before using any supplements.

 There is no single answer for all women who are trying to decide whether to use hormones.
 You have to look at your own needs and weigh your own individual risks.
 Here are some questions you can ask yourself: